nus-cs2103-AY2021S2/tp/docs/team/ssagit.md

 NUS Module Planner is a desktop application for managing your study plans at NUS.
 Users can create their own study plans to map out what modules to take for each semester so as to meet their graduation requirements.
 The application also highlights the pre-requisites for each module, to ensure that the user does not miss them out in their planning.
 While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).

 ### Enhancements implemented
+- Cleaned up old AB3 code for first iteration of modifications
+- Implemented first iteration of Plan object
 - Implemented ValidateCommand and relevant classes
 - Implemented tests for ValidateCommand and relevant classes

 ### Contributions to UG
-[TODO]
+- Made mockup of UI in Balsamiq [deprecated]
+- Written User Guide Overview
+- Written Quick Start
+- Written Feature Section
+- Written `validate` Section
+- Written `list` Section
+- Worked with team to correct miscellaneous errors

 ### Contributions to DG
 - Written parts of product scope (user profile & value proposition only)
 - Written relevant parts for ValidateCommand
+- Worked with team to correct miscellaneous errors

 ### Contributions to team based tasks
 - Managed group deadlines and progress
 - Various bug fixes to the project, even parts not implemented by myself, as necessary
-- Managed Github issues, linking and closing as appropriate
+- Managed Github issues, helping to link and close as appropriate

 ### Extracts